sims4toolkit/s4tk-server/README.md

 python3 tests/test.py
 ```

 You may also test this project with [Postman](https://www.postman.com/).
+Here's a collection of my test requests: https://www.getpostman.com/collections/5b90aec125481379cf55.